imezx/FastNet2/docs/index.md

     details: FastNet2 is very-fast with high performance networking, only use a single remote event to reduce bandwidth usage and increase performance gain.
   - icon: 🍃
     title: Lightweight
-    details: FastNet2 is a lightweight module for roblox games
+    details: FastNet2 is a lightweight library for roblox games
   - icon: 📊
     title: Task
     details: FastNet2 been optimized for a game that have heavy usage and require optimizations